-3.5.6 Universal red postburst sequence
+3.5.6 Universal red post-starburst sequence

 At z < 1 all early burst models join the colour evolution of the undisturbed E-type galaxy, later bursts reach this colour sequence roughly 1.5 Gyr after the onset of their respective bursts.
-This is not only valid in the case of the V-K colour.
-In Fig. 3.15 we demonstrate the evolution of all burst models in the B-V and V-K colour magnitude planes.
+This is not only valid in the case of the V - K colour.
+In Fig. 3.15 we demonstrate the evolution of all burst models in the B - V and V - K colour magnitude planes.

-All galaxies start forming stars as a Sb-type galaxy at redshift z=8 and encounter a strong (bs=0.75) burst after $0.5-10\,\mathrm{Gyr}$ in steps of $0.5\,\mathrm{Gyr}$ .
+All galaxies start forming stars as a Sb-type galaxy at redshift z = 8 and encounter a strong (bs = 0.75) burst after 0.5 - 10 Gyr in steps of 0.5 Gyr.
 At the time of the onset of the burst they get both brighter and bluer, moving to the left and top in both panels of Fig. 3.15.
-In the B-V case they then become fainter and red, making a turn back to the lower right, crossing the position of the undisturbed Sd-type model $\approx 0.5\,\mathrm{Gyr}$ after the beginning of the burst.
-Once reaching reddest colours at the very right they join the envelope that we call the "red postburst sequence".
-In the V-K plane galaxies also become brighter and bluer, but they do not become fainter in their transition phase to the red postburst sequence.
-Finally they also join into an enveloping postburst sequence.
+In the B-V case they then become fainter and red, making a turn back to the lower right, crossing the position of the undisturbed Sd-type model ≈ 0.5 Gyr after the beginning of the burst.
+Once reaching reddest